How to Spend 48 Hours in Marseille: The Perfect Itinerary

 Marseille is located in the Provence-Alpes-Côte d’Azur region in southeast France and has many transport links to the city, offering various options for travellers.
 Here are a few suggested ways to get to Marseille;

-By air travel – To get to Marseille by flying, take a flight to Marseille Provence Airport, the main city’s airport.
+By air travel – To get to Marseille by plane, take a flight to Marseille Provence Airport, the main city’s airport.

 Once you arrive at the airport, catch the L91 bus just outside the airport by its bus depot.
 This will take you to Marseille St Charles Station (the main train station in Marseille), which is a 17-minute walk away from the Old Port.
 For more details, click here.